-MAY marked the second worst punctuality results for trains on the Bendigo line in more than two years.
+MAY marked the one of the worst punctuality results for trains on the Bendigo line in more than two years.

 Almost 77 per cent of Bendigo rail services arrived at their destination on time last month, according to V/Line.